asvdvl/factorio-sync-sound-manager/README.md

-# factorio-mod-template - template for my mods
+# factorio-sync-sound-manager - synchronous playback of sounds and music for the entity

 how to apply:
 1. rename folder with new mod name